Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Entanglement harvesting

-In a $(1+3)$ dimensional de Sitter spacetime we have plotted \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\alpha_{d}^2$}, representing the concurrence, in Fig. \ref{fig:Concurrence-DS-d0-dwk-1p3D} with respect to the dimensionless parameter \scalebox{0.9}{$\overline{\omega}_{k}$} for $d/\alpha_{d}=0$ and \scalebox{0.9}{$\overline{\Delta E^{A}}=1=\overline{\Delta E^{B}}$}.
-While in Fig. \ref{fig:Ij-DS-d0-dwk-1p3D} we have represented the individual detector transition probability with respect to \scalebox{0.9}{$\overline{\omega}_{k}$} for the same set of parameters.
-Furthermore, for $d/\alpha_{d}=1$ and \scalebox{0.9}{$\overline{\Delta E}=1$} we have plotted \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\alpha_{d}^2$} in Fig. \ref{fig:Concurrence-DS-d1-dwk-1p3D} with respect to the parameter \scalebox{0.9}{$\overline{\omega}_{k}$}.
-Both of these plots suggest the possibility of entanglement harvesting and they are not qualitatively different either.
-They suggest that entanglement harvesting decreases with increasing field mode frequency.
-On the other hand, in Fig. \ref{fig:Concurrence-DS-d0-dEsame-1p3D} we have depicted the concurrence with respect to the dimensionless transition energy \scalebox{0.9}{$\overline{\Delta E}$} for $d/\alpha_{d}=0$ and fixed \scalebox{0.9}{$\overline{\omega}_{k} = 1$}.
+These plots suggest the possibility of entanglement harvesting in the considered parameter range.
+For non-zero $d/\alpha_{d}$ there are periodic entanglement harvesting shadow points with respect to $\overline{\omega}_{k}$.
+However, the amplitude of the oscillations keeps decreasing.
+Like the Schwarzschild case, one can also have shadow regions instead of shadow points for high $d$ values.
+For $d/\alpha_{d}=0$ the plot suggests that entanglement harvesting decreases with increasing field mode frequency.
+On the other hand, in Fig. \ref{fig:Concurrence-DS-d0-dEsame-1p3D} we have depicted the concurrence with respect to the dimensionless transition energy \scalebox{0.9}{$\overline{\Delta E}$} for $d/\alpha_{d}=0$ and fixed \scalebox{0.9}{$\overline{\omega}_{k} = 0.2$}.
 While the individual detector transition probability is depicted in Fig. \ref{fig:Ij-DS-d0-dEsame-1p3D}.
 Moreover, for $d/\alpha_{d}=1$ and for the same other parameters we have depicted the concurrence in Fig. \ref{fig:Concurrence-DS-d1-dEsame-1p3D}.
-These figures also predict the possibility of entanglement harvesting for the considered parameter range, and states that entanglement harvesting decreases with increasing detector transition energy.
-It should be noted that unlike the $(1+1)$ dimensional case in $(1+3)$ dimensions entanglement harvesting is possible for $d/\alpha_{d}=0$ in similar parameter range.
+These figures also predict the possibility of entanglement harvesting for the considered parameter ranges, and state that entanglement harvesting decreases with increasing detector transition energy.
+It should be noted that unlike the $(1+1)$ dimensional case in $(1+3)$ dimensions entanglement harvesting is possible for $d/\alpha_{d}=0$ in similar parameter ranges.